 Check here first for late breaking news on the missing L-M Dream Car

-The Lynx Project exists to present, in scale model form, one of the most remarkable stories in the history of the American automobile.
-The new owners of the Lynx prototypes (which have been, until very recently, unknown even to the most knowledgeable of auto historians – have asked a group of noted scale miniaturists to create in miniature many aspects of the newly-discovered saga of the Lynx vehicle.
-This website is devoted to the unfolding story of the real cars and the scale miniature project that will be presented at the Twenty-Fourth GSL International Scale Vehicle Championship and Convention in Salt Lake City, Utah in 2015.
+The Lynx Project exists to tell the full, unexpurgated, story of the stunning story of the Lynx prototypes – one of the most remarkable stories in the history of the American automobile.
+The new owners of the Lynx prototypes – two individuals with the financial ability to restore the cars – also encouraged The Lynx Project’s noted scale miniaturists to create in miniature many aspects of the newly-discovered saga of the Lynx vehicle.
+This website is devoted to the unfolding story of the real cars and the scale miniature project that will be presented at the Twenty-Seventh GSL International Scale Vehicle Championship and Convention in Salt Lake City, Utah in 2019.

-In the meantime, what follows is just a bit of the brief history of this remarkable 1964 Lincoln-Mercury concept car which are being replicated in exquisite scale miniatures in order to tell the remarkable history of this prototype series.
+In the meantime, what follows is just a brief description of the long-suppressed Lincoln-Mercury concept car the history of which is being replicated, in exquisite scale miniatures, in order to tell the remarkable history of this prototype series.

 Lynx Prototype No.1 X-7

 Using the real vehicle as a reference, Randy Derr built this 1/25-scale replica of the first Lynx prototype.
 Model was completed in early 2015 and first displayed at GSL-XXV

 Assembly Detail: 63C A 54 20M 84 4 5